briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 >   13.06743069  22.83800346  30.86368     17.37685739  16.56721256
 >   22.23323283  26.31665391  23.87633505  19.18316128  28.03331025]

+### Blank data (NA or NaN) in SciPy

+In some cases, you may have incomplete data sets that have NA/NaN entries.
+In SciPy, you must take care of these values beforehand, otherwise the SciPy methods won't work properly.

+	import numpy as np

+	# generate random data set
+	dataWithNA = np.random.normal(50, 10, 30)

+	# change some values to NaN
+	dataWithNA[np.random.randint(30, size=10)] = NaN

+	print dataWithNA

+>[ 57.17477018          nan          nan  38.88442441  53.26187838
+>  39.26878122  52.59868697          nan  58.52987641          nan
+>  62.68108197  56.48582895          nan  47.96388655          nan
+>  49.27718868  36.58331036          nan  47.4569696   58.54026091
+>  36.36989608  65.4814682           nan          nan  51.53795346
+>  56.97393433          nan  56.03977719  43.18878846  60.36520503]

+	import scipy

+	# mean doesn't work with NaN values!
+	print "mean =", scipy.mean(dataWithNA)

+>mean = nan

+There are two options for handling NA/NaN values:

+**(1) filter out all of the entries with NA/NaN**

+	import scipy

+	# isfinite() returns the list of all non-NaN, non-infinity values
+	dataWithoutNA = dataWithNA[scipy.isfinite(dataWithNA)]

+	# mean works fine now
+	print "mean =", scipy.mean(dataWithoutNA)

+>mean = 51.433198367

+**(2) replace all of the NA/NaN entries with a valid value**

+	import scipy

+	# nan_to_num replaces NaN with 0.0
+	dataWithNAReplaced = scipy.nan_to_num(dataWithNA)

+	print "mean =", scipy.mean(dataWithNAReplaced)

+>mean = 34.2887989114

+**NOTE**: See how the mean is different between methods 1 and 2?
+Take care when deciding what to do with NA/NaN entries.
+It can have a significant impact on your results!

 ### Mean

 The mean performance of an experiment gives a good idea of how the experiment